TheDrCrow/DrCrowInfo/docs/paed_neuro/neuro_paed_brain_tumours.md

     - Medulloblastoma, non-WNT/non-SHH
         - Was the 'Group 3 & 4' in the 2016 WHO.
         - Now 8 subgroups
 - Medulloblastomas, histologically defined.
+    - Classic
+    - Desmoplastic / Nodular
+    - MB with extensive nodularity (MBEN)
+    - Large cell / Anaplastic

-        - [ 2016 had 4 morpho patterns, each separate now all combined ]
+> 2016 had 4 morpho patterns, each separate now all combined.
-        - [ Classic, Desmoplastic/Nodular, MB with Extensive Nodularity(MBEN) &
-            Large cell/Anaplastic ]
-        - But molecularly defined MB have associations with morpho patterns.
+> But molecularly defined MB have associations with morpho patterns.
-        - Desmoplastic/Nodular & MBENs == SHH-1 and SHH-2.
+> Desmoplastic/Nodular & MBENs == SHH-1 and SHH-2.
-        - WNT-activated == Classic morphology.
+> Classic morphology == WNT-activated
-        - Large Cell / Anaplastic == SHH-3
+> Large Cell / Anaplastic == SHH-3

 **SHH(Sonic Hedgehog) Medulloblastoma**
 - 30% of all MBs, Intermediate prognosis.
 - Dichotomous Age with spikes in <4yo and >16yo.
 - Mostly in the hemispheres and not in midline.
 - Mostly Desmoplastic morphology.

 **WNT(Wingless) Medulloblastomas**
 - 10%, Best prognosis = OS of 90% and thus most studied.
 - Age: Spike in 10-12yo.
 - Mostly in middle cerebellar peduncle or CPA.
 - Classic histology/morphology.
 Rarely Large cell / anaplastic but retain good prognosis.

 **non-WNT/non-SHH**
 - includes the 'Group 3' = 25%, worse prognosis.
 - Age: Children not adults.
 MYC amplification.
-- Mostly rather ill-defined on imagin.
+- Mostly rather ill-defined on imaging.
 - Classic or Large cell/anaplastic morpho

 **THINK** Germline mutations.
 1. Basal Cell Naevus Syndrome (Gorlin Syndrome)
     - AD.
 10% get MBs.
     - Falcine Calcification = is a marker!!
 2. Turcot Syndrome
     - Familial colonic polyposis.
     - High Inc of CNS tumours esp MB & Glioma.
 3. Li-Fraumeni
     - Have mutations in *p53* tumour suppressor gene.
     - Lots of sarcomas but 10% MB.

 ### Diffuse Midline Glioma, H3 K27-altered.

 Prognosis is related to site.
     - Midbrain = 80% at 5ys.
     - Pontine = 20% at 5 yrs

 and to Extension
     - Diffuse = 20% at 5ys
     - Focal = 80% at 5ys.

 H3-K27M =Gene for the Histone H3.